sparkapi/sparkql/GRAMMAR.md

 condition.
 The result of evaluating the expression on a resource is a true of false for matching the criteria.
 We are separating functions and arithmetic based on if we are acting on the field side or the literal side.
-This is to allow literal folding on the literal side and to prevent unnecessary checks to see if a field is in the expression.
+This is to allow literal folding on the literal side.

 ```